dancarlton/dancarlton/README.md

 - 👋 Hi, I’m @dancbugs
-- 👀 I’m interested in developing my companies game app
+- 👀 I’m interested in developing my companies mobile application
-- 🌱 I’m currently learning the basics of html
+- 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on anything I can learn from

 <!---